 Turning App Notifications on (or off)

-So you've set up your budget and you want to make sure you don't miss a thing!
+You've set up your budget and want to make sure you don't miss a thing!
 Here's how to make sure you have app notifications turned on.
-Or, if you're entering zen mode and would rather not be disturbed, we've got your back.
+Or, if you're entering zen mode and would rather not be disturbed.
+Either way, we've got your back.

 If you're using an iPhone or iPad

 The easiest way to manage your notification preferences is from within your budget.
 Tap the gear icon and then on Notifications.

 If you’ve never turned on notifications for this device, you'll be prompted to enable them.
 If you’ve turned them on or off previously and would like to rethink that decision, here’s how you can change that: